 In another project, Jennifer Pomeranz, JD, MPH, who is STRIPED Affiliated Faculty in Health Law, is mentoring Harvard Law student Grant Barbosa to investigate promising legal avenues to protect youth from exploitation by the dietary supplements industry and its generally ineffective and sometimes dangerous products sold for weight control and muscle building.
 Grant is gaining invaluable experience that he’ll be able to use in his law career after graduation to help craft viable legal strategies to protect those most vulnerable in our society’s unrelenting pursuit of beauty.

 Fat Talk Free Week Pilot Evaluation Study

 Our team, led by STRIPED trainees Bernice Raveche Garnett, ScD, (principal investigator) and Rob Buelow, MS (study coordinator), conducted the first-ever evaluation of the innovative Fat Talk Free Week social marketing campaign on college campuses.

 Abuse of Over-the-Counter Products for Weight Control

 Our team conducted a two-pronged investigation of abuse of products such as laxatives and diet pills through a legal study led by public health law expert Jennifer Pomeranz, JD, MPH and a medical claims study led by health policy expert Robert Penfold, PhD, of the Seattle-based Group Health Research Institute, and STRIPED Expert Advisory Panel member Jess Haines, PhD.
-Recent trainees Meredith Chace, Jenna Kruger, MPH, and Lisa Taylor, JD, have all been instrumental on this research project.
+Recent trainees Meredith Chace, Jenna Kruger, MPH, and Lisa Taylor, JD, were all instrumental on this research project.

 Healthy Choices Study: Eating Disorders Prevention in Adolescents

 STRIPED director Dr. Bryn Austin and HSPH doctoral graduate Monica Wang, ScD, carried out a series of analyses along with Healthy Choices Study principal investigator Karen Peterson, ScD, of University of Michigan School of Public Health and the Healthy Choices Study team to examine potential protective influences in the lives of early adolescent girls and boys and the long-term effects of the Healthy Choices program on disordered weight control behaviors in middle schools across Massachusetts.